Aeyocca/viigf/README.md

   - depending if they are trimmed reads or not
 - run ./viigf_launch.sh
   - type: ```$ ./viigf_launch.sh ``` without any arguments to see the command line options

+# viigf_pbj.sbatch
+- untested as of 03-27-19
+- additionally, code written to run MaSuRCA, prefer other assembly methods though
+  - since my MaSuRCA build is fragile